If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 - Flip Flops: Find flip flops that have removable parts.)

-- Slippers: These waffle-weave bath slippers have a hook and loop fastener that opens to a single layer.
+- Slippers: (Learn how to embroider slippers like these waffle-weave bath slippers that have a hook and loop fastener and open to a single layer.)

 - Shoelaces (Here’s how to embroider shoelaces.)